St Peter’s Basilica | Monument of Urban VIII Rome | Vatican Private Exclusive Tours

-In St. Peter’s Basilica the Tomb of Urban the VIII, of the Barberini Family.
-He was the pope who consecrated the present church in 1626 and who destroyed the roof of the Pantheon.
+In St. Peter’s Basilica, the Tomb of Urban the VIII of the Barberini Family.
+The pope consecrated the present church in 1626 and destroyed the Pantheon’s roof.
 To cast cannons for the defense of the church.
 The monument is the best among the works of Bernini in this church; the figure of the Pope with his hands outstretched, in the act of blessing, was imitated by Canova in the figure of Clement XIV in the church of SS.
 Apostles in Rome.

-Below the Pope are two statues of Charity and Justice and a skeleton intent in inscribing the name of the pope in the list of death.
+Below the Pope are two statues of Charity and Justice and a skeleton intent on inscribing the pope’s name in the death list.

 On the left is the: